Nolan Arenado Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.52 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.51 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies surrender the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Rockies pitchers combine to surrender the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Flexen makes the start for the Rockies, his sixth of the season.
-He is 0-5 with an 8.08 ERA and 33 strikeouts in 45 2/3 innings pitched.
+- Blach (1-0) gets the starting nod for the Rockies, his third of the season.

-- His most recent time out was on Sunday against the Oakland Athletics, when the right-hander threw 3 2/3 innings, surrendering five earned runs while allowing four hits.
+- In his last time out on Sunday, the lefty threw five scoreless innings against the Oakland Athletics while surrendering three hits.

-- In 18 games this season, the 29-year-old has an 8.08 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .332 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.